 A Recipient will carry out the Project and use any Initiative Payments without a potential, perceived or actual Conflict Of Interest.
-In the event a Recipient has a potential, perceived or actual Conflict Of Interest, they will report that potential, perceived or actual Conflict Of Interest to the Ministry as soon as practicable.
-The Recipient will also comply with any directions issued by the Ministry relating to that potential, perceived or actual Conflict Of Interest.
+In the event a Recipient has a potential, perceived or actual Conflict Of Interest, they will report that potential, perceived or actual Conflict Of Interest to the Ministry as soon as reasonably practicable.
+The Recipient will also comply with any directions issued by the Ministry relating to that potential, perceived or actual Conflict, perceived or actual Conflict.